Levine JCC Cares

 - Next date coming soon!

 For more information, contact Julie Rizzo at email@example.com or 704.944.6730.

 Levine JCC Kids Triathlon

 This annual event raises money for pediatric rehabilitative services at Levine Children’s Hospital and the Adaptive Sports and Adventures Program, which is part of Carolinas Rehabilitation.
 Children ages five through 14 swim, bike and run for a cause.
-Over its five-year history, more than $240,000 has been granted to LCH and ASAP.
+Over its seven-year history, more than $608,000 has been granted to LCH and ASAP.
 This money is raised via corporate sponsorships and individual fundraising by the participants.
-For more information, click here.
+For more information, click here

-For information on corporate sponsorship of the 6th Annual LJCC Kids Triathlon, please contact Julie Rizzo at firstname.lastname@example.org or 704.944.6730.
-To volunteer at the event on June 4, 2017, please click here.
+For information on corporate sponsorship of the 8th Annual LJCC Kids Triathlon to be held on June 2, please contact Julie Rizzo at firstname.lastname@example.org or 704.944.6730.

 Camp S.O.A.R.
 (Special Olympics Athletic Retreat) is a free three-day camp for children and adults with special needs.
 Camp SOAR provides a fun and memorable experience for both its campers and its volunteers.
 Volunteers must be rising 9th graders or older and make a commitment to volunteer for a complete session.
 For more information, please contact Stephanie Garner at email@example.com or 704.944.6742.

 Oasis Senior Enrichment Program

 Volunteers are needed to present a lecture or series of lectures on a subject in which the volunteer is knowledgeable.
 For more information, contact Jill Lipson at firstname.lastname@example.org or 704.944.6792.